 Social Security Contributions

-Both employers and employees share equally in Social Security contributions, which total approximately 20% of the employee’s salary.
-These contributions fund various social security programs, including:
+Both employers and employees share equally in social security contributions, which fund various social security programs, including:

 We’ll examine each of these benefits in more detail below.